SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Patho of Joints.md

 	6. **chondrocytes proliferate due to less water int he matrix, then cleavage of the typ2 collagen fibers since it's wear and tear... we get soft cartilage and granularity. release of cytokines + macrophages.... and then to compensate and stabilize the joints, our body does osteophyte formation with BONE SPURS and subchondreal cysts!!!**
 	7. this is clinical dx, no imgaing nor testing unless needed
 	8. chondrocyte injury, matrix is soft and granular with the wear and tear of cartilage cap, and then cysts will form, eroding the cartilage away.
-![[arthritis cartilage waring.png]] - we see loose bodies of fragments that have broken of and are hanging in the joint space.
+![[arthritis cartilage waring.jpeg]] - we see loose bodies of fragments that have broken of and are hanging in the joint space.
 - granular pitted area and pits in the bone's surface anatomy head
 2. rheumatoid arthritis
 	- autoimmune -> non-suppurative (no neutrophils) proliferative and inflammatory synovitis, **destruction of artiular cartilage and then ankylosis or joint fusion**